openfheorg/openfhe-development/docs/assets/sphinx_rsts/contributing/style_guide.rst

-PALISADE Style Guide
+OpenFHE Style Guide
 ========================

-PALISADE coding style is based on the official
+OpenFHE coding style is based on the official
  `Google C++ Coding Style Guide <https://google.github.io/styleguide/cppguide.html/>`_.

 Of particular note on the documentation style: